top of page

 WOMEN IN THE WORKFORCE

-• Pedigreed corporate professionals, who hail from top-notch educational institutions
+• Pedigreed corporate professionals who hail from top-notch educational institutions

 • Women who start at the top in family businesses

-• Women in the glamor industry
+• Women in the glamour industry

 • Women who work for a social cause (Some of them hail from wealthy families, working to further the CSR cause of their husband’s or father’s business)